haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

 -   Experiment I: The Impact of Evaporation on TDS
     -   In our setup, if samples are not stored in sealed containers to prevent evaporation, evaporation can increase the calculated extraction yield by up to 1%, showing that evaporation's impact is very significant and must be carefully managed during measurement.
     -   The standard sampling and cooling method I introduced effectively prevents evaporation from affecting TDS measurements and makes the measurements more stable.
--   Experiment II: Testing Different Refractometer Models (VST, ATAGO, Difluid)
+-   Experiment II: Testing Different Refractometer Models (VST, ATAGO, DiFluid)
-    -   In terms of stability, VST readings fluctuate the least, while Difluid and ATAGO show little difference in performance.
+    -   In terms of stability, VST readings fluctuate the least, while DiFluid and ATAGO show little difference in performance.
-    -   Difluid readings are generally lower than VST, while ATAGO readings are generally higher.
+    -   DiFluid readings are generally lower than VST, while ATAGO readings are generally higher.
-    -   The three Difluids also show a consistent high-to-low relationship in their readings.
+    -   The three DiFluids also show a consistent high-to-low relationship in their readings.
 Although not large, this relationship has appeared repeatedly in multiple experiments, suggesting it is not due to chance or experimental error.
--   Experiment III: Testing Difluid R2 Extract Accuracy with Sucrose Solution
+-   Experiment III: Testing DiFluid R2 Extract Accuracy with Sucrose Solution
-    -   The refractive index of the sucrose solution measured by all three Difluids is lower than the theoretical value.
+    -   The refractive index of the sucrose solution measured by all three DiFluids is lower than the theoretical value.
-    -   The three Difluids also show a consistent high-to-low relationship when measuring the refractive index of the sucrose solution, very similar to what was observed in Experiment II.
+    -   The three DiFluids also show a consistent high-to-low relationship when measuring the refractive index of the sucrose solution, very similar to what was observed in Experiment II.
-    -   Compared with the violin charts in Experiment II showed highly consistent measurement inertia for the Difluids.
+    -   Compared with the violin charts in Experiment II showed highly consistent measurement inertia for the DiFluids.

-The results of Experiments II and III lead me to speculate that perhaps each Difluid unit has a different "constitution," meaning some consistently measure higher and others lower.
+The results of Experiments II and III lead me to speculate that perhaps each DiFluid unit has different "measurement tendencies," meaning some consistently measure higher and others lower.
 This is an interesting finding, but probably still requires more time for further verification.

-I will also provide the experimental data to Difluid for reference.
-Perhaps in the future, there will be calibration methods to reduce these "constitutional" differences.
+I will also provide the experimental data to DiFluid for reference.
+Perhaps in the future, there will be calibration methods to reduce these measurement differences.

 ### Acknowledgments